-- 1. Discuss the concept of "regime of world production".
-In what ways do you think it has undergone fundamental changes in many industries since 1980s? - 2.
-In what ways has China benefited from these changes?
+- 1. Discuss the concept of "regime of world production" and the recent changes in many industries since the 1980s. - 2.
+In what ways do you think China has benefited from and has been responsible for these changes?

 Henderson, J., et al., 2002, Global production networks and the analysis of economic development, Review of International Political Economy 9:3, pp.436-464 (downloadable at: